cms-health-project/health-check-rfc/README.md

 The source code is available on [drupalcode.org](https://git.drupalcode.org/project/cms_health_check).

+### SULU

+To get started with Sulu, a basic [bundle](https://github.com/cms-health-project/health-sulu) is available, shipping a base set of Health Checks and a configurable end point.
 ## Contribution

 This package contains for now only a CGL check based on `php-cs-fixer`.